 A statue of Gandhiji welcomed me in the Ashram.
 All around the ashram were preaching of Mahatma Gandhi.
 The prayer hall was thronged by tourists.
 To my dismay I found the buildings have lost its past glory and requires some urgent restoration even if it is minimal.
 I walked around on my own in the huge courtyard and the Ashram’s grassed garden.
 I seated myself in one of the garden benches, closed my eyes and let my mind wander.
 It was April 1999.
 In the mornings and evenings my only job was to search the garden here to find and collect pine cones.
 I remember painting them bright silver and golden.
 After 17 years I returned here and searched for the pine cones again, with the same childish enthusiasm.
 I found none.
 Alas, something must have changed.

 Anasakti Ashram is mainly popular for viewing the sunset and sunrise.
-The sunset must have happened somewhere under the sheets of clouds that day breaking all the tourists’ heart including mine.
+I was wondering if it would be better than the ones I witnessed in Munsiyari.
+The sunset must have happened somewhere under the sheets of clouds that day, breaking all the tourists’ heart including mine.
 Now as darkness descended upon the valley I started my journey to reach back to the hotel.
 I saw a humble little diary shop selling milk products in a secluded slope nestled amid the pine trees.
 My sweet tooth craved and soon I found myself devouring over Rabri.
 In those remote hill slopes covered under the dark sky and in company of the kind shopkeeper I had one of the best Rabri that I ever tasted.

 In the valley I stopped by a random shop to buy something which caught my eye.
 Rhododendron Squash!
 Rhododendron is an alpine flower and the squash is prepared from the flower’s petals.
 It is also said to possess medicinal values.
 A bottle cost me about INR 100.
 After dinner I mixed the blood-red colored squash with water in the ratio 1:3, as mentioned in the carton and drank!
 It tasted somewhat like cough syrup.
 Confused if I love it or hate it I sank into the bed, stuffed myself up with blankets and drifted….